aiverify-foundation/moonshot/docs/web_ui/connecting_to_llms.md

 3. Select the endpoints to the AI systems that you wish to run benchmarks on, and click the next button when done.

-    !!!
-NOTE
-        If you wish to run any of these cookbooks, you will need to provide additional API keys: <br>
-            1. MLCommons AI Safety Benchmarks v0.5, Facts about Singapore

     Click on ‘Edit’ for Together Llama Guard 7B Assistant, provide your API token, and click ‘Save’.
 (You don’t need to select Together Llama Guard 7B Assistant for testing)
     ![Selection of Endpoints](./imgs/selecting_endpoints(10).png)